woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Four
-The basis of the mind’s motion towards all its goals is discriminations.
-The world is a totality but the mind separates it into a multiplicity through its labels, concepts, categories.
+The basis of the mind’s motion towards all its goals is discriminations. <font color=red>The world is a totality but the mind separates it into a multiplicity through its labels, concepts, categories</font>.
 The mind is a labeler and labels everything.
 “This is a tree, that is a fence.
 This is moving, that is stationary.
 This is red, that is orange.
 He is well-dressed, she is average.
 The boy is good-looking, his father is not.
 This is a cloudy day, too bad, yesterday was sunny.”

-Mind then perceives reality through its constructs and concepts **rather than directly**.
+<font color=red>Mind then perceives reality through its constructs and concepts rather than directly</font>.
 Experiments have indicated that a person shown a red ace of spades will see an ace of hearts, because he has a concept that red means a heart or diamond.
 Other experiments have shown that if by prearrangement a crowd of people claims to see something that isn't there then the uninitiated observer will see it too.
 They will actually see something that isn’t there because the mind computes that it must be there.

-In fact all labels, all concepts set up dualities.
+In fact all labels, <font color=red>all concepts set up dualities</font>.
 To create a category of “tree” we must simultaneously create a category of “not-tree,” of all that which is not a tree.
 Otherwise this category of “tree” has no meaning.
 It’s the same with all our categories.
 “Up” has no meaning without “down.”
 Something can only be “up” in relation to something else which is “down.”
 The two concepts come into being together. **No “up” or “down” exists in reality.** Such labels are mind-creations.

 ```
 有无相生，相反相成。